 BFA in Costume Design

 This experience is vital to understanding the link between theory and practice.
-The combination of practical shop and stage work with conceptual work in the design studio creates a unique opportunity for the artists' professional growth.
+The combination of practical shop and stage work with conceptual work in the design studio creates a unique opportunity for professional growth.

 Students also graduate with a portfolio of produced work in addition to projects.